ClementS03/vanilla-javascipt-projects/Readme.md

-# Some of Javascipt projet for training and fun
+# Some of Javascipt project for training and fun